redcross/dcsops/CONTRIBUTING.md

 ### Expunge Branches Once They Are Merged

-Once a branch has been merged to `master`, please delete the branch.
+Once a branch has been merged to `main`, please delete the branch.
 You can do this via the GitHub PR management interface (it offers a button to delete the branch, once the PR has been merged), or if necessary you can do it from the command line:

     # Make sure you're not on the branch you want to delete.
     $ git branch | grep '^\* '
-    * master
+    * main

     # No output from this == up-to-date, nothing to fetch.
     $ git fetch --dry-run